 - A research project focusing on whether the proportion of older individuals in a place with good health is associated with better labour market-related social and economic outcomes in those places.

-- Will identify what concepts and metrics of health are appropriate in trying to measure the health of an older population in a given place.
+- Aimed to identify which concepts and metrics of health are appropriate in trying to measure the health of an older population in a given place.

 Evidence shows that older people who live in more deprived areas are more likely to retire early and/or take up a disability pension.
 The health of people who live in these places has been cited as one of the main reasons for these geographic differences in outcomes after leaving employment.